Grelot/seaConnect--dDocent/README.md

 singularity exec "${CONTAINER}" vcftools --vcf 04-ddocent/"${SPECIES}"/TotalRawSNPs.vcf --remove-indels --recode --recode-INFO-all --out 05-vcf/"${SPECIES}"
 ```

+Final result is generated as `VCF` files into [05-vcf](05-vcf) folder and contains only SNPs.
+GBS SNP calling has been now performed.
+SNPs will be then filtered for next analysis using [Emilie Boulanger's workflow](https://github.com/eboulanger/seaConnect--radFishComp).

 # SOURCE CODE

 * All the commands to run the workflow are available as a bash script [main.sh](main.sh).